htejera/publii-goatcounter-analytics-plugin/README.md

 ## Setup

-1. **GoatCounter Endpoint**: You’ll need to copy this into the Endpoint field:
+1. **GoatCounter Endpoint**: You’ll need to copy this into the Endpoint field on the plugin configuration screen.

    ![GoatCounter Encpoint](https://github.com/htejera/publii-goatcounter-analytics-plugin/blob/main/goatcounter-endpoint.jpg?raw=true)